mvarrieur/yankee-trail/src/pages/index.md

         personal Kuerig coffee machine with complimentary coffee.
 All rooms are currently under complete renovations - come back soon to see the final results!
 We think you'll like them!
+    - image: /img/horseshoe-ariel.jpg
+      text: >-
+        The Yankee Trail Motel boasts 3 professional regulation horseshoe pits that can also be used for corn hole.
+The owner, Charlene, is an avid horseshoe pitcher and seeks to plan weekly pick up games, as well as organized tournaments, for locals and travelers.
+20% of any tournament fees are slated for quarterly local community donations, while the remainder goes to winner payouts.

+        Want to organize your own group tournament event or fundraiser?
+Contact Charlene on her personal mobile at 508-717-4777.
     - image: /img/rachel-robie.jpg
       text: Meet Rachel Robie, our local Chef / General Manager.
 Rachel is an alumni of the Plymouth Regional High School's Culinary Arts Program, who has